Blockstream/gdk/docs/source/gdk-json.rst

   }

 :action: The action being processed.
-:methods: A list of the two factor methods the user has enabled.
+:methods: A list of available two factor methods the user has enabled, or the
+    single element ``"data"`` if the call requires more data to continue.

 * ``"resolve_code"`` (two factor):